Jimi Hendrix’s 1960s Danelectro Bronze Standard

 Leaving the Army

-Upon his discharge from the Army in July 1962, Jimi found himself with $400 to his name and promptly headed to Clarksville.
-There, he stumbled upon a jazz bar and spent the majority of his money, leaving him with a mere $16.
-Insufficient for his journey home and unwilling to ask his father for help, Jimi faced a dilemma.
+After his discharge from the Army in July 1962, Jimi had $400 to his name and headed to Clarksville, Tennessee.
+While there, he visited a jazz bar and spent the majority of his money, leaving himself with just $16.
+Strapped for cash and unwilling to ask his father for help, Jimi faced a tough situation.

 Clarksville is the closest large city to Fort Cambell, at around 13 miles or 20 kilometers.

-Compounding his indecision were his unresolved feelings towards Betty Jean, to whom he was engaged, and the prospect of returning home.
-Opting to stay, Jimi attempted to earn money by playing the guitar.
-However, he had sold his Danelectro to a fellow serviceman, leaving him with no choice but to borrow it back until he could regain his financial footing.
+Adding to his uncertainty were unresolved feelings toward Betty Jean, to whom he was engaged, and the question of whether to return home.
+Deciding to stay in Clarksville, Jimi attempted to earn money by playing guitar.
+However, he had sold his Danelectro to a fellow serviceman shortly before leaving the Army, leaving him without an instrument.
+Determined to keep playing, he borrowed the guitar back:

 In the army I’d started to play guitar very seriously, so I thought all I can do is try to earn money playing guitar.
 Then I remembered that just before I left the army I’d sold my guitar to a cat in the unit.
 So I went back to Fort Campbell, found the guy and told him I just had to borrow the guitar back.